 10. Helen Keller lived to be 87 years old.

-Keller died of natural causes on June 1, 1968 in Easton, Connecticut.
+Keller died on June 1, 1968 in Easton, Connecticut.
 According to Winifred Corbally, her companion after Sullivan’s death, she “drifted off in her sleep.”

 11. Helen Keller’s life story inspired a Bollywood film.